jpjacobpadilla/Google-Docs-To-Clean-HTML/README.md

 write all of the lines in self.elements to a new html file.
 This will print the elements with indentation so that, in my opinion, it's easier to read.

 ## Example
-A basic configration would be something such as:
+A basic configuration would be something such as:

 ```python
 from gdtch import Cleaner